1988 T&G Aviation DC-7 incident: Incident

-In 1988, an American team was mobilized as part of a locust control mission in West Africa.
-On December 8 of the same year, two planes owned by T&G Aviation were commissioned by the United States Agency for International Development to spray the locusts.

-Taking off from Dakar-Yoff Airport in Dakar, Senegal, their goal was to land at Agadir-Inezgane Airport in Agadir, Morocco, to support efforts against locust spread in the Souss region.

 Both Planes were following their flight plane on Airway Red 975 at an altitude of 11000 ft and were flying 1.5 mi apart.
 The planes were attacked with 9K32 Strela-2 missiles by POLISARIO troops.
 The main aircraft (N284) lost an engine and a wing, and then crashed near the Moroccan Western Sahara Wall, killing all 5 crew members on board.
 The other aircraft (N90804) lost an engine and a part of a wing but managed to land in Sidi Ifni.
 American sources stated that it is possible that the attackers mistook the planes for Moroccan military aircraft.